The unified cross-disciplinary model of the operation of neurons: Membrane's electricity

-In the absence of external influences (that includes the lack of a separating membrane), both gradients are balanced and are at zero.
-When this state is perturbed, the system attempts to find a new balanced state, using temporal processes.
+When the balanced state is perturbed, the system attempts to find a new balanced state, using temporal processes.
 In this scenario, the 'carrier' - the ion - can be influenced by two interactions.
-We discussed elsewhere that those phenomena in living matter need deriving and applying 'non-ordinary' laws of science~\cite{VeghNon-ordinaryLaws:2025}, and the time course of those processes can be described by the laws of motion of biology.
-Fundamentally, due to the mixing of interaction speeds, considering only one of the interactions leads to incorrect conclusions.
+We discussed elsewhere that those phenomena in living matter need deriving and applying 'non-ordinary' laws of science~\cite{VeghNonOrdinaryLawsForLife:2025}, and the time course of those processes can be described by the laws of motion of biology.
+Fundamentally, due to the mixing of interaction speeds, \textit{considering only one of the interactions (the disciplinary way) leads to incorrect conclusions and theoretical interpretations}.